fedimint/fedimint/docs/gateway.md

 Usage: gateway-cli [OPTIONS] <COMMAND>

 Commands:
-  version-hash     Display CLI version hash info             Display high-level information about the Gateway balance          Check gateway balance address          Generate a new peg-in address, funds sent to it can later be claimed deposit          Deposit funds into a gateway federation withdraw         Claim funds from a gateway federation connect-fed      Connect federation with the gateway help             Print this message or the help of the given subcommand(s)
+  version-hash          Display CLI version hash info                  Display high-level information about the Gateway balance               Check gateway balance address               Generate a new peg-in address, funds sent to it can later be claimed deposit               Deposit funds into a gateway federation withdraw              Claim funds from a gateway federation connect-fed           Connect federation with the gateway help                  Print this message or the help of the given subcommand(s) lightning
+    connect-to-peer     Connect to another lightning node from the gateway\'s underlying lightning node get-funding-address Generate a new address belonging to the on-chain wallet of the gateway\'s underlying lightning node open-channel        Open a lightning channel to another lighting node from the gateway\'s underlying lightning node wait-for-chain-sync Wait for the gateway\'s underlying lightning node to sync to the blockchain at a given height

 Options:
   -a, --address <ADDRESS>          The address of the gateway webserver [default: http://127.0.0.1:8175]